goldstrike77/ansible-role-linux-phpfpm/README.md

 - [Contributors](#Contributors)

 ## Overview
-This Ansible role installs PHP on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+PHP is a general-purpose scripting language that is especially suited to web development.

 ## Requirements
 ### Operating systems
-This role will work on the following operating systems:
+This Ansible role installs PHP on linux operating system, including establishing a filesystem structure and server configuration with some common operational features, Will works on the following operating systems:

   * CentOS 7